Skip to main content

 Cheryl is most grateful for her husband Marc, and her twin boys, Jake and Thomas, as they are her biggest supporters.
 Her lifelong lesson is that there is always a positive side to every situation, even in the darkest times.
 Find your support network, embrace the difficult times, and enjoy the joyous moments of happiness and adventure.

-She will compete in biathlon, swimming, wheelchair basketball, and skeleton.
+She will compete in biathlon, swimming, and wheelchair basketball.

 Jean-Sebastien-Bergeron.jpgTrade: Infantry